Skip to main content

 Code Operators

 Run custom JavaScript code on the data.
 Use data to access the input data list, d for the first element of the list, and op to access other operators.
-Also passes a freeExports object with turf and d3 utils.
+Also passes utils like turf and d3, and all Noodles.gl operator classes as variables.
 Use this to store state.

 // CodeOp